Omnigrasp: Grasping Diverse Objects with Simulated Humanoids

 \paragraph{Table Removal} Since the GRAB and OakInk datasets are table-top objects, we use a table at the beginning of the episode to support the object.
 However, since our randomly generated trajectory can collide with the table and the humanoid has no environmental awareness except for the object, we remove the table after certain timestamps (1.5s) during training.

-\paragraph{Contact Detection} As IsaacGym does not provide an easy access to contact labels and only provides contact forces, there is no way of differentiating between contacting with the table, humanoid body, or objects.
-Thus, we resort to a heuristics-based way to detect contact.
-Specifically, if the object is within 0.2m from the hands, has non-zero contact forces, and has a non-zero velocity, we deem it having contact with the hands.
+\paragraph{Contact Detection} As IsaacGym does not provide easy access to contact labels and only provides contact forces, there is no way of differentiating between contact with the table, humanoid body, or objects.
+Thus, we resort to a heuristic-based way to detect contact.
+Specifically, if the object is within 0.2m from the hands, has non-zero contact forces, and has a non-zero velocity, we deem it to have contact with the hands.

 \paragraph{Trajectory Generator} Randomly generated trajectories can be seen on our {\tt \href{\linkanon}{supplement site}} on the OakInk and OMOMO dataset, as there is no paired MoCap object motion for these datasets.
-At each time step, we sample a random velocity and delta angle and aggregate the velocities to produce full trajectories.
+We sample a random velocity and delta angle at each time step and aggregate the velocities to produce full trajectories.
 We bound the velocity of our randomly generated trajectories to be between [0, 2] m/s and bound the angles to be between [0, 1] radian.
-With a probability of 0.2, a sharp turn could happen, where the angle is between [0, 2$\pi$].
+With a probability of 0.2, a sharp turn could happen where the angle is between [0, 2$\pi$].
 As the trajectories can not be too high or low, we bound the z-direction translation to be between [0.1, 2.0].
 For orientation, we sample a random ending orientation at the end of the trajectory and interpolate it between the object's initial trajectory to obtain a sequence of target rotations.